 - The Building Code Act governs the structural, safety, and liability characteristics of developments.
 For development applications within its regulated areas, the Building Code recognizes the conservation authority regulations that are applicable by law.
 The Building Code Act requires NPCA permission to be provided prior to issuance of development approvals in accordance with any applicable regulations under the Conservation Authorities Act.
 The NPCA provides location approval and/or recommends technical investigations and site control measures in line with conservation best practices. - The Drainage Act provides direction to municipalities for the maintenance and repair of municipal drainage works and, under certain circumstances, municipalities can be held liable where prescribed duties are not performed.
 Under the Conservation Authorities Act, conservation authorities are responsible for regulating works within watercourses and wetlands.
 The Ontario Ministry of Agriculture, Food and Rural Affairs maintains a Drainage Act and Regulations Team (DART) protocol which provides guidance to municipalities and conservation authorities on how to ensure the objectives of both acts are met.
-The DART protocol identifies the circumstances where a works permit is required under the Conservation Authorities Act and where a standard compliance requirement (SCR) is recommended5. - The Federal Fisheries Act provides for the prevention of serious harm to fish as a result of human activity.
+The DART protocol identifies the circumstances where a works permit is required under the Conservation Authorities Act and where a standard compliance requirement (SCR) is recommended4. - The Federal Fisheries Act provides for the prevention of serious harm to fish as a result of human activity. - The Federal Migratory Birds Act provides protection for over 450 species of migratory birds through a series of regulations. - The Ontario Water Resources Act covers both groundwater and surface resources.
+The Act regulates sewage disposal and "sewage works" and includes regulations which prohibit the discharge of polluting materials that may adversely impact water quality.
+In addition to this, the Act also requires approvals from the Ministry of Environment and Climate Change to take more than 50,000 liters of water per day from ground or surface water sources.
+The NPCA is notified of any applications to take water within the watershed and provides comments on approval requests.

-5 Standard Compliance Requirements under the DART protocol are activities which can proceed without a work permit under the Conservation Authorities Act.
+4 Standard Compliance Requirements under the DART protocol are activities which can proceed without a work permit under the Conservation Authorities Act.